floriantraber/floriantraber.de/content/home/about.md

 +++

 # Biography
-I'm a passionate developer, leveraging new, upcoming and proven technologies and practices to deliver high quality solutions.
-My technical expertise includes cross-platform proficiency, various programming languages, and advanced knowledge of developer tools, methodologies and best practices.
+I’m a passionate software developer, leveraging new and proven technologies and practices to deliver high quality solutions.
+My technical expertise includes cross-platform proficiency, various programming languages, and advanced knowledge of software development methodologies, developer tools and industry best practices.
+My hands-on experience with a wide range of technologies, enables me to advise and implement the best solution for our client’s problems.